LoRA is All You Need for Safety Alignment of Reasoning LLMs: Experimental Details

 \subsection{Training Details}

-For 7B models, full-model fine-tuning is conducted using 4 GPUs with a batch size of 2 per device for 5 epochs.
-LoRA fine-tuning uses 2 GPUs with a batch size of 2 per device for 10 epochs.
+For 7B models (Qwen) and 8B models (Llama), full-model finetuning is conducted using 4 GPUs with a batch size of 2 per device for 5 epochs.
+LoRA finetuning uses 2 GPUs with a batch size of 2 per device for 10 epochs.
 We set the LoRA hyperparameters as $\alpha = 16$ and \texttt{lora\_dropout} = 0.05.

-For 14B models, full-model fine-tuning is performed using 8 GPUs with a batch size of 1 per device for 5 epochs.
-LoRA fine-tuning uses 4 GPUs with a batch size of 2 per device for 10 epochs.
+For 14B models, full-model finetuning is performed using 8 GPUs with a batch size of 1 per device for 5 epochs.
+LoRA finetuning uses 4 GPUs with a batch size of 2 per device for 10 epochs.
 We set the LoRA hyperparameters as $\alpha = 16$ and \texttt{lora\_dropout} = 0.05.

 Across all experiments, we use a learning rate of 5e-5 and a weight decay of 1e-4.